ionic-team/ionic-docs/static/usage/v7/theming/manual-dark-mode/javascript.md

         // Use matchMedia to check the user preference const prefersDark = window.matchMedia('(prefers-color-scheme: dark)');

-        initializeDarkTheme(prefersDark.matches);
+        // Initialize the dark theme based on the initial
+        // value of the prefers-color-scheme media query initializeDarkTheme(prefersDark.matches);

         // Listen for changes to the prefers-color-scheme media query prefersDark.addEventListener('change', (mediaQuery) => initializeDarkTheme(mediaQuery.matches));

-        // Check/uncheck the toggle and update the theme based on the initial
+        // Check/uncheck the toggle and update the theme based on isDark function initializeDarkTheme(isDark) {
-        // value of the prefers-color-scheme media query function initializeDarkTheme(matches) {
-          toggle.checked = matches;
+          toggle.checked = isDark;
-          toggleDarkTheme(matches);
+          toggleDarkTheme(isDark);
         }

         // Called by the media query to check/uncheck the toggle